Songfacts®: You can leave comments about the song at the bottom of the page.

 Bobby Darin recorded a version of this in 1967.

 Stewart's original version was released as a single with "Maggie May" as the B-side.
 Disc Jockeys liked the flip side better and played "Maggie May" instead, which became the hit.

 The 1993 Unplugged version was recorded at an MTV special with Ron Wood, who played with Stewart in The Faces.
 It was the first time they performed it together in 22 years.
-Stewart commented that his wife at the time, Rachel Hunter, was 1 year-old when it was first released.
+Stewart commented that his wife at the time, Rachel Hunter, was one year old when it was first released.